b2c

 3. H&M

-H&M is a global B2C fast fashion company that sells trendy clothing, things for the home, and accessories directly to consumers rather than other companies.
+H&M is a global B2C fast fashion brand that offers trendy clothing, home items, and accessories directly to consumers rather than selling to other businesses.
+Their focus is on providing affordable, fashionable products to a wide range of customers worldwide.

 4. Netflix